-The following are the names of the individuals in the parading the town.
-House of Recovery :-William Petting, 21, steam-loom weaver, in the em ploy of Mesers.
+Home of Recovery :-William Petting, 21, steam-loom weaver, in the employ of Mesers.
 Dawson.
 He was shot through the knee, and has had his leg amoutated.
-William Lancaster, one of the ringleaders (23) was shot through the body, and lingers without hope of recovery.
-James Roberts (20) steam-loom weaver, in the I have also just learned that foot soldiers from Scirling employ of of Messrs.
-Gardner, is shot through the and Edinburgh Castle, and dragoons from Jock's Ledge, John Mercer (27) is shot through the body, and is not likely to recover.
+William Lancaster, one of the ringleaders (23) was employ of of Messra.
+Gardner, is shot through the and Edinburgh Castle, and dragoom from Jock's Ledge, Wrist John Mercer (27) is shot through the body, and is not likely to recover.
+Adam Hodgson, a shoemaker, was shot through the

-Adam Hodgson, a shoemaker, was shot through the John M'Namara was shot through the bowels; no hopes are entertained of his recovery.
-William Moors is shot in the chest, and is in a very precarious state.
-He worked with Mr. Paley as a cot-
+John M'Namara was shot through the bowels; no hopes are entertained of his recovery.
+William Moore is shot in the chest, and is in a very precarious state.
+He worked with Mr. Paley as a cotton-spinner.

-The people are assembling in different parts of the town, threatening to revenge the proceedings of the OF LOTHIAN.
-On account of repeated reductions of morning.-Times.
+The people are assembling in different parts of the morning.
+Times

-MONDAY EVENING FIVE O'CLOCK. of the cotton mills and machine shops resumed work at fold grievances are redressed.
-They have partly come that each delegate should in rotation state to the meeting the opinion of his constituents, and the instructions at the colliers of Airdrie, Dalmarnock, Fife, Falthe usual hour this morning, with the exception of to this resolution, in order to assist their brethren. he had received from them as to the steps necessary to ton.
-In the last mentioned town, report says that there the cause of the turn-out, as far as I have been able Rifles are cent from the town, and their place had kirk, Mid and East Lothians are acting in concert? been supplied by the Wigan Yeomansy Cavalry.
-One Should this strike continue, the most part of the iron On Thursday evening last, about six o'clock, I was of the wounded men died this morning, James Mercer, works and manufactories in Scotland will be at a stand aged 27.
+MONDAY BURNING, FIVE O'CLOCK.
+The town has remained quiet all day, and the whole of the cotton mills and machine shops resumed work at fold grievances are redressed.
+They have partly come the usual hour this morning, with the exception of to this resolution, in order to assist their brethren.
+Ainsworth's, Gardners, and Weavers.
+About 1900 of the Thus the colliers of Airdrie, Dalmarnock, Fife.
+Fal-Rifles are sent from the town, and their place had kirk, Mid, and East Lothians are acting in concert! been supplied by the Wigan Yeomanry Cavalry.
+One Should this strike continue, the most part of the iron of the wounded men died this morning, James Mercer, aged 27.
 There is another trick being played here, by for coal.
-How this will end no one knows-there is me at our Association Room, and reported to have come some scoundrels in Manchester sending letters represented a crisis approaching! from Manchester; I left my work, and proceeded to the senting that the people in Manchester are shooting the soldiers like sparrows, done no doubt to incense the people and hurry them into acts of violence.
-If any. thing more should take place I will let you know.
-TUESDAY EVENING, EIGHT O'CLOCK.
+How this will end no one knows-there is some scoundrels in Manchester sending letters representing that the people in Manchester are shooting the soldiers like sparrows, done no doubt to incense the people and harry them into acts of violence.
+If anything more should take place I will let you know.

+TUESDAY EVENING.
+RIGHT SCLOCK.
 The whole of the mills and other works here continue at work, with the exception of Ainsworth's weavers, who first struck.
 Gardner's started at noon to-day.
 Sowerbutts, a boy who was wounded on Saturday, died yesterday; and a warrant was issued by the Coroner, to of reducing the wages every now and then, and have remove the body from the house where he died to the employed every means in their power by clipping, House of Recovery.
-A jury was empanuelled this morning, who sat at the Court House from eleven o'clock, p.m., to four o'clock, a.m.; and then returned a verdict of "Justifiable Homicide."

-There is still a party of the Rifle Corps in the town, and the different mills are guarded every night; but there is nothing unusual except the bustling after working hours with persons anxious to hear the news.
+A jury was empannelled this morning, who sat at the Court House from eleven o'clock, p.m., to four o'clock, a m.; and then returned from Manchester had come to Preston, and in a short a verdict of "Justifiable Homicide."
+There is still a party of the Rifle Cosps in the town and the different mills are guarded every night; but there is nothing unusual except the bustling after working hours with persons anxious to hear the news.